lokot0k/lokot0k/README.md

 ### Ayo, what are you doing here? 🤨📸
 There's not much to say.
-I'm working, coding and just messing around I also contribute to opensource sometimes
+I'm working, coding and just messing around.
+I'm also contributing to opensource sometimes

 Anyways, small introduction:
 - 🔭 I’m currently working on my life, lol